-Right now, in southern Louisiana, children affected by Hurricane Ida are still waiting to get back into school.
+Right now, in southern Louisiana, some children affected by Hurricane Ida are still waiting to get back into school.

 And it looks like they might have a LONG time to go.